binipringle/crim-outline/index.md

 **NYPL §20.00: Criminal Liability for Conduct of Another** When one person engages in conduct which constitutes an offense, another person is criminally liable for such conduct when: acting with the mental culpability required for the commission thereof, he solicits, request, commands, importunes, or intentionally aids such person to engage in such conduct.

+**The merger doctrine – different from the felony murder merger we talked about** The merger doctrine for attempt crimes is different from the merger that courts apply in felony murder cases.
+The merger doctrine in attempt crimes provides that the crime of attempt to commit a crime cannot be merged with the completed crime.
+In New York this merger only applies to murder (i.e. a person cannot be convicted of attempted murder and murder).
+In New York, a person can be convicted of conspiracy and solicitation and either the attempted crime and the completed crime.
+New York takes a more punitive approach than the Model Penal Code and common law, where the merger applies to attempt, conspiracy, and solicitation.
+MPC and common law consider that once the crime is completed, two charges are unnecessary.

 ## Steps of analysis

 **MENS REA 	MENS REA 	MENS REA**